meyerbw-zz/SteamMusicLibraryExporter/README.md

 # Description
-Utility to export soundtracks you potentially own through Steam.
-Will also generate the download depot command that you can paste into the steam client dev console to try to download the soundtrack.
+The node script will generate a `soundtracks.csv` file which contains information about soundtracks you may own based off what things are in your Steam library.
+It will also generate a `steamDownloadScript.txt` file which is a SteamCMD script that will attempt to download all the soundtracks that it found.

 # Usage
 1. Clone the repository